naweel1496/Naweel-Anwer-Developer-Portfolio/about-web.md

 ---
-layout: post
+layout: page
-title: This blog
+title: About this website
+permalink: /about-web/
 ---

-This blog is made using jekyll
+This website is made using [Jekyll][1] and hosted on [github pages][2]

+This is a core jekyll setup and does not have any javascript library

-## References
+## Inspiration
+Some of the websites that I referred while making this website

 [http://biasedbit.com](http://biasedbit.com)